kaist-ina/TopFull/README.md

 Set up Kubernetes environment for a master node and worker nodes. cAdvisor is necessary for collecting resource usage.
-We have used Kubernetes version 1.26.0.
+We have used Kubernetes version 1.26.0, Ubuntu version 20.04.6

 1. Install cri-docker & environment setup (Master & Worker)